conradmagnes/moca-pop/README.md

 ### Sequential Pipeline Operations: `swap_rb_markers.py` and `unassign_rb_markers.py`

 The following demo shows the sequential execution of the `swap_rb_markers.py` and `unassign_rb_markers.py` scripts.
+The demo uses a recording of a subject stepping forward with the right foot.
+Ten markers were placed on each of the subject's shoes.
+Labeling for the right shoe is colored, with notable mislabeled markers highlighted in red, yellow, blue and light green.
+Other marker labels are colored dark green (right shoe) or dark gray (left shoe).
+Light gray markers indicate unlabeled markers.

 The `swap_rb_markers.py` script is executed first to identify and correct mislabeled markers (starting at t = 20 s).
 The `unassign_rb_markers.py` script is then executed to unassign markers that do not match the calibrated RigidBody model (e.g. between t = 2 - 8 s).
 An .MP4 file can be found in the `media` directory.

 ![demo](/media/moca-pop_main_demo.gif)